smaclell/smaclell.github.io/_drafts/exterminator-3-enter-the-comments.md

 </figure>

-If I needed to understand code like this on a daily basis I would hope it has comments to go with with it.
+If I needed to understand code like this on a daily basis I would hope it has comments to go with it.
 These added comments help by describing why it works and how it was derived.
 Better comments can help the next developer understand your code more easily.